terrytsaiwork-max/shadowrocket-rules/README.md

 # shadowrocket-rules
-shadowrocket direct rules for users
+shadowrocket setting files and direct rules for Chinese users